 12 Data Manipulation (I)

 In this and the next several chapters, we’ll address the essential tasks in data manipulation one by one, and apply those tricks to our datasets.
-This chapter focuses on the data manipulation tasks for exploratory data analysis.
+This chapter focuses on data manipulation for exploratory data analysis.

 12.1 Demo datasets